Needrima/slot/README.md

 # slot
-slack bot for performing different functionalities
+slot is a slack bot for weather forecast, email validation check e.t.c